brendonlecomte/gb17/README.md

 The New plan...
  - SDL + imgui application for running the emulator.
 Should be basically the same as RetroArch.
+ - First step is to compile with SDL2 so I can play tetris on it.
  - Long term still use RetroArch for deployment.
 But SDL gives me debugging tools to figure out my issues.
  - Add Debugging windows via Imgui.
 Registers.
 Instruction Trace. etc.